Southern Italy: Geography

 Southern Italy forms the lower part of the Italian "boot," comprising the ankle (Campania), the toe (Calabria), the arch (Basilicata), and the heel (Apulia), as well as Molise (north of Apulia) and Abruzzo (north of Molise).
 It also includes Sicily, which is separated from Calabria by the narrow Strait of Messina.
 The Gulf of Taranto—an arm of the Ionian Sea—lies between the heel and toe of the "boot" and is named after the city of Taranto, situated at the angle between them.
 The island of Sardinia, located west of the Italian peninsula and just south of the French island of Corsica, is also often included in Southern Italy.

 The eastern coast is bordered by the Adriatic Sea, which connects to the wider Mediterranean via the Strait of Otranto, named after the largest city on the tip of the heel.
 On the Adriatic, just south of the "spur" of the boot, lies the Monte Gargano peninsula.
 On the Tyrrhenian Sea, the Gulfs of Salerno, Naples, Policastro, and Gaeta are each named after major coastal cities.
 Along the northern coast of the Gulf of Salerno and the southern edge of the Sorrentine Peninsula runs the Amalfi Coast; off the peninsula's tip is the island of Capri.

-The region's climate is predominantly Mediterranean (Köppen classification Csa), except at higher elevations (Dsa, Dsb) and in the semi-arid eastern areas of Apulia and Molise, as well as along the Ionian coast of Calabria and in southern Sicily (BSw).
+The region's climate is predominantly Mediterranean (Köppen classification Csa), except at higher elevations (Dsa, Dsb) and in the semi-arid eastern areas of Apulia and Molise, as well as along the Ionian coast of Calabria and in southern Sicily (BSk/BSh).
 Naples is the largest city in Southern Italy, retaining its ancient Greek name for millennia.
 Other major cities include Bari, Taranto, Reggio Calabria, Foggia, and Salerno.
 Southern Italy is geologically active and highly seismic, with the exception of the Salento area in Apulia.
 The 1980 Irpinia earthquake, for example, resulted in 2,914 deaths, over 10,000 injuries, and left 300,000 people homeless.